npwoods/bletchmame/README.md

 - 2.9 (TBD)
 	- Added experimental MAMEUI-style media auditing capabilities
 	- When refreshing the MAME Info Database (-listxml handling), names and descriptions of machines will be displayed
+	- No longer waiting for the MAME version check to complete on startup
 	- Various enhancements to the Paths Dialog
 		- Highlighting file paths for snapshots and icons that are not valid archives in red
 		- Multi selection of paths is now supported